 This is unspoilt Dorset at its most delightful: if you're looking for a tranquil trip, look no further.

 Discover expansive sandy beaches at Studland, tiny country lanes, quaint hamlets, bridleways crossing fords and woodlands, pretty towns full of history at Wareham and Dorchester, and a landscape so evocative that great men from Hardy to Lawrence of Arabia were inspired here.
+With plenty of opportunities for other activities such as boating, walking, fishing and horse riding this is a terrific get-away in one of our favourite holiday spots.

 from £690 per person